Masterclass

 Seed Funding Package

-Your seed funding package must include:
+Your seed funding package needs to have:

-- A concise pitch deck (10-15 slides maximum)
+- A short pitch deck of 10-15 slides only

-- Revenue model and unit economics
+- A clear revenue model and sound unit economics

 Series A: Proving Your Business Model